LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2022-11-12-berry-sour-gose.md

 <!--EndFragment-->

-### N﻿otes
+### Notes

-\-﻿Beer finished up really well with a great amount of sourness and a slight sweetness from the lactose.
+-Beer finished up really well with a great amount of sourness and a slight sweetness from the lactose.
 FG finished a bit lower than expected around 1.013, but still tastes very good and not too thin.
 Ended up having a few extra bottles due to the liquid added from the blackberries (these are being conditioned now).

 -Next time, I'd probably add a touch more lactose, as this one finished fairly sour due to the blackberries.
 Nevertheless, this turned out to be a great, refreshing summer sour.